siddhartha-gadgil/DeptWeb/pros-fac.md

 ## Some useful tips:

-In case you have decided to apply to the Department of Mathematics at the* selected publications

-Indian Institute of Science, here are a few points that might be useful to bear in mind.
+In case you have decided to apply to the Department of Mathematics at the Indian Institute of Science, here are a few points that might be useful to bear in mind.

 1. The Department of Mathematics aims to recruit, over time, mathematicians with increasingly strong academic records.
-Thus, if you are interested in applying and there are colleagues in the department who work in your area* selected publications

-   of interest, then you might find it helpful to talk/write to a colleague who was hired relatively recently to get a sense of the prevailing standards in hiring.
+Thus, if you are interested in applying and there are colleagues in the department who work in your area of interest, then you might find it helpful to talk/write to a colleague who was hired relatively recently to get a sense of the prevailing standards in hiring.